jzombie/rust-line-ending/README.md

 ##### Case 2: All Line Endings Appear Equally

-If `LF`, `CRLF`, and `CR` all appear the same number of times, the function will return CRLF since it has the highest precedence.
+If `LF`, `CRLF`, and `CR` all appear the same number of times, the function will return CRLF as a tie-breaker.

 ```rust
 use line_ending::LineEnding;